-To recognize the dedicated contributions that researchers have made in the photonics community, the Fitzpatrick Institute for Photonics (FIP)has created a FIP Pioneer Award to honor these individuals.
+To recognize the dedicated contributions that researchers have made in the photonics community, the Fitzpatrick Institute for Photonics has created the FIP Pioneer Award

 - 2020 - Donna Strickland